joseprupi/randomwalk/README.tex.md

 </figure>
 {:/}

-So, if we add n events for random variable X and scale this to {% raw %} $$\frac{1}{\sqrt{n}}$$ {% endraw %} we will have something close to a normal distribution with mean 0 and variance 1.
+So, if we add n events for random variable X and scale this to  $$\frac{1}{\sqrt{n}}$$  we will have something close to a normal distribution with mean 0 and variance 1.

-Now, if we multiply our variable X by {% raw %} $$\sqrt{n}$$ {% endraw %} we end up with a {% raw %} $$ N(0,n) $$ {% endraw %} distributed variable, which is what a random walk is doing if we started at point 0.
+Now, if we multiply our variable X by  $$\sqrt{n}$$  we end up with a  $$ N(0,n) $$  distributed variable, which is what a random walk is doing if we started at point 0.

-Whith this we see that as we keep incrementing the number of steps we take, the variance increases linearly to the steps and so the standard deviation will be {% raw %} $$\sqrt{n}$$ {% endraw %} making a random walk to stay "close" to 0.
+Whith this we see that as we keep incrementing the number of steps we take, the variance increases linearly to the steps and so the standard deviation will be  $$\sqrt{n}$$  making a random walk to stay "close" to 0.

 Up to now we have plotted the distributions for the variables taking into account the values it would take in terms of n, but we can also plot the sumations as a sequence of steps drawing a path in terms of n.
 We will draw so 500 of this paths taking 10000 steps.
-Also to see graphically how the paths remain as a normal distribution in time we have plotted the standard deviation {% raw %} $$\sqrt{n}$$ {% endraw %} as red lines.
+Also to see graphically how the paths remain as a normal distribution in time we have plotted the standard deviation  $$\sqrt{n}$$  as red lines.

 ```python